-For more information, check out the Investing in Communities Factsheet.
+For more information, click here to read the Investing in Communities Factsheet.

-We gathered and analyzed data from all New Mexico’s counties and school districts.
-The combined county and school district data allowed a broad look at indicators associated with health, family environment, poverty levels, child development, and factors that support literacy and school readiness.
-Also, we included indicators related to school success, including graduation rates, resource investment at the school district level, and support for pregnant and teen parents.
+Data was gathered and analyzed from all New Mexico’s counties and school districts.
+The county and school district data allowed a broad look at indicators associated with health, family environment, poverty levels, child development, and factors that support literacy and school readiness.
+Also included are indicators related to school success, including graduation rates, resource investment at the school district level, and support for pregnant and teen parents.